• Skip to primary navigation

 If some years ago you were told that solar electricity would be contracted by a lower cost than gas-powered electricity, you’d probably be suspicious.
 Believe it or not, that happened in February 2019 in Alberta.

 Three new solar electricity facilities will be built in southeastern Alberta near Hays, Tilley and Jenner.
-The facilities are expected to open in 2021, and will power 55 percent of the Government of Alberta’s electricity use in the years ahead.
+The facilities opened in 2021, and will power 55 percent of the Government of Alberta’s electricity use in the years ahead.

-According to the Canadian Solar Industries Association (CanSIA), the average contract pricing will be 3.6 cents per kilowatt-hour (kWh), which is less than the average historical wholesale power pool price in the last 10 years.
-The three new power plants will be built by Canadian Solar with Conklin Métis Local #193.
+According to the Canadian Solar Industries Association (CanSIA), the average contract pricing will be 3.6 cents per kilowatt-hour (kWh), which is less than the average historical wholesale power pool price from 2009 to 2019.

 How governmental incentives work